DataDog/hiring-engineers/answers.md

 #### Set the timeboard's timeframe to 5 minutes and send to yourself using the annotation feature

 You can hold down your mouse and scroll over the timeframe you want to select.
 Scroll over the past 5 minutes then click on the camera icon to send a snapshot.
 Use the @ symbol to send it to yourself.
+#{show annotation}

 #### Bonus question: What is the anomaly graph showing